Click here to get your books in front of millions of readers. Then follow these steps:

 iTunes Connect is a web portal used to manage your account, banking information, users, and agreements.
 Use it to:

-After you click My Bookson iTunes Connect, what you see is the Recent Activity section.
+After you click My Books on iTunes Connect, you will see the Recent Activity section.
 This section displays the ten most recently submitted or updated books.
 You can search for any book that was submitted to your account in the Search section below.

 To view a list of all books that were submitted to your account, request a Books Catalog Report from the Catalog Report section of My Books.